rh-openjdk/jni-test-examples/README.md

 # On top of that:
 ## el9 and up
-Excluded wildfly8-openssl
+ * Excluded wildfly8-openssl

 ## el7
-Excluded jnr-posix SpawnTest.inputFile
+ * Excluded jnr-posix SpawnTest.inputFile
+ * Excluded wildfly-openssl and lmdbjava

 ## ppc64le
 Excluded jnr-posix LinuxPOSIXTest.testMessageHdrMultipleControl